RedisLabs/redislabs-docs/content/rc/how-to/aws-zone-mapping.md

 categories: ["RC"]
 ---
-If you are looking to squeeze every drop of performance out of your Redis Enterprise Cloud (RC) Database, then matching the AWS availability zones of your application to your RC database may be of interest.
+If you are looking to squeeze every drop of performance out of your Redis Cloud Essentials Database, then matching the AWS availability zones of your application to your Redis Cloud Essentials database may be of interest.
 First you should know why this process matters and if you need to bother with it at all.

-**Note:** If you have a Multi-AZ subscription in Redis Enterprise Cloud, you do not need to perform AWS Zone Mapping.
+**Note:** If you have a Multi-AZ subscription in Redis Cloud Essentials, you do not need to perform AWS Zone Mapping.

 ## Why Do Zone Mapping?